-People can now go outside more than once a day for exercise in groups of up to six people, as long as people from different households observe social distancing by keeping two metres apart.
+People can go outside more than once a day for exercise in groups of up to six people, as long as people from different households observe social distancing by keeping two metres apart, wherever possible.

 Done responsibly and safely, this is good news for grassroots sport and physical activity.

-It enables people to get together in small groups to do things like walking and cycling, take part in fitness or conditioning sessions with friends or team mates, and allows people who need someone with them when they have a 1-2-1 session to access activity, for example someone who might need a carer.
+It enables people to get together in small groups to do things like walking and cycling, take part in fitness or conditioning sessions with friends or team mates, including with a personal trainer or coach, and allows people who need someone with them when they have a 1-2-1 session to access activity, for example someone who might need a carer.

 Many facilities associated with outdoor sports and physical activities can reopen, if those responsible for them feel ready to do so and if they can do so safely.

-Facilities that can open include basketball and tennis courts, playing spaces like golf courses (public and private), playing fields and watersports.
+Facilities that can open include basketball and tennis courts, playing spaces like golf courses (public and private), playing fields, watersports, outdoor gyms and playgrounds.

 Each venue, including council-owned sports facilities, should make their own decisions about when their facilities are ready.

-The government's compiled detailed guidance on reopening outdoor sports facilities; keeping facilities and equipment clean; keeping staff and customers safe; what to do about restaurants, changing rooms and car parks; plus sport-specific guidance.
+The government's compiled detailed guidance on the reopening of indoor and outdoor sports facilities; a framework for the return of team sport; keeping facilities and equipment clean; keeping staff and customers safe; what to do about restaurants, changing rooms and car parks; and more.